 Segregate Duties.
-The most important control is segregating duties, i.e., do not allow one person to have access to all aspects of the association's finances.
+The most important control is segregating duties, i.e., not allowing one person access to all aspects of the association's finances.
 This makes fraud more difficult because it requires collusion of two or more persons; and it makes innocent errors easier to find.
-The following duties should be performed by different people:
+Different people should perform the following duties:

 1. Approve Transactions.
 Approving purchases, writing off bad debt, authorizing salary increases, selecting vendors (functions typically held by the board of directors).